jbrottrager/jb/_posts/2020-09-29-signal-and-noise.markdown

 ---
 layout: post
-title:  "The Signal and the Noise is now available"
+title:  "The Signal and the Noise.
+Differentiating Stylometric Signals in the Analysis of Literary Texts"
 date:   2020-09-28 10:30:00 +0530
 categories:
 ---